-The priority will be on maintaining timely and open communications with the media, providing complete and accurate information that has been confirmed about the emergency situation and the college's response to the crisis at hand.
+Priority will be on maintaining timely and open communications with the media, providing complete and accurate information that has been confirmed about the emergency situation and providing the college's response to the crisis at hand.
 Communications with the media will be conducted throughout the duration of the emergency situation.
 The EGSC website will be utilized as a key medium for updating our campus community and the public on the details of the emergency situation and actions we are taking to address all related issues.

 A media center will be established in the event of a widespread campus incident/disaster.
 The media center will include workspace for media personnel, electricity, telephones, Internet connections, campus and community directories and maps.
 A media pool of representatives from print and broadcast media outlets may be appointed to establish rules of conduct for the media.